7+ Best Microlearning Platforms

 The term “microlearning” is used in education to explain a strategy of breaking down topics into short-form, stand-alone units.

-By learning content then breaking down the information into smaller units, it’s easier for the recipient to digest and retain.
-This isn’t only true in the educational sector with elearning; similarly, it also applies to onboarding and ongoing training within organizations.
+By learning content and then breaking down the information into smaller units, it’s easier for the employee to digest and retain.
+This isn’t only true in the educational sector but similarly applies to onboarding and ongoing training within organizations.

-If your onboarding materials and instructional design are less than organized and easy for new employees to follow, it could be impacting your bottom line in a big way.
+If your employee onboarding materials and instructional design are less than organized and easy for new employees to follow, it could impact your bottom line significantly.

-As for training and continual development, IBM Training states, on average, there is a 16% increase in customer satisfaction among companies using learning technology.
-With the help of a microlearning course, you could soon be seeing a dramatic increase in your learner engagement.
+As for training and continual development, IBM Training states that, on average, there is a 16% increase in customer satisfaction among companies using learning technology.
+With the help of a microlearning course, you could see a dramatic increase in employee engagement.

-Another strong indication that you could improve your bottom line by being adaptive and implementing microlearning software into your business.
+Another strong indication is that you could improve your bottom line by adapting and implementing microlearning software into your business.

 As with most software and tech, no two microlearning platforms are the same.
-Though the concept is always the same; they are designed to help you deliver training materials and track key performance metrics.
+Though the concept is always the same, the delivery methods, integrations, user interfaces, and approaches vary widely.

-However, some core elements separate the good from the great when it comes to microlearning platforms.
+Some core elements separate the good from the great when it comes to microlearning platforms

 The key things to look out for – which we’ve verified all the tools we’ve reviewed in this post has – are: